-Capital from our investors, returns on our investments and free cash flow generated from our operations million (20.5%) vs. 2022
+Capital from our investors, returns on our investments and free cash flow generated from our operations.

 To increase the connectivity of information, we have incorporated the icons representing our six capitals described above throughout this MD&A to highlight the respective linkage between our capitals and the topics discussed.